BuoySoftware/guides/feature-flags/README.md

 ## Guide

 - For release toggles, prefer database backed feature flags created an managed in Adminstrate -> Feature Flags
+    - Prefer making the feature flag facility or location based, unless there is a specific reason it must be global.
+This allows for more granular rollouts and rollbacks, so potential issues are contained.
 - For configuration toggles, prefer environment variable backed feature flags
 - Avoid creating feature flags with LaunchDarkly.
 This is considered deprecated unless used in React during our transition away from React.
 You should instead leverage